CompileCorp/Shift/README.md

 - `shift apply-assemblies <connection_string> <dll_files>` - Load models from assembly resources

 ### Help
-- `shift --help` - Show all available commands
+- `shift` (no arguments) - Print help listing all commands
-- `shift ef --help` - Show EF-specific commands
+- `shift ef` (no sub-command) - List the EF sub-commands

+Help is also printed for any unrecognised command or sub-command; there is no dedicated `--help` flag.

 ## File Structure Specifications